konradzagozda/twelve-factor-app-demo/README.md

 Sample modern application created to demonstrate full adherence to `The Twelve-Factor App` methodology.

+## XII-Factor Application

+- **declarative format for setup automation** - achieved with `ansible`
+- **clean contract with underlying system** - only `unix-like` system is needed, for windows use WSL2.
+- **suitable for deployment on modern cloud platforms** - achieved with `kubernetes`
+- TODO: no dev/prod deployment yet **Minimize divergence** between development and production - local / dev / prod environments differs mostly just by configuration settings
+- TODO: can **scale up** - achieved with `kubernetes` and autoscalling cloud capabilities.

+### Codebase - One codebase tracked in revision control, many deploys

 ## Setting Up The Project

 1. Install following dependencies: